JoeyRussoniello/EffortlessMarketSurvey/ReadMe.md

 This project is a real-estate web scraper designed to extract compset data from apartments.com.
 It uses requests and Selenium to automate the process of collecting and parsing data for an input area to streamline the Market Survey process and make competitor comparison easy, efficient, and free.
 The data is saved into Outputs.csv by default, but export paths can be changed in the main.py function.

 ## Features
+- Automatic Chromedriver Updates, usable for all systems where chromedriver is available
 - Dynamic Competitor Fetching/Filtering from an apartments.com search
 - Automatic data collection with customizable compset sizes
 - Built-in data formatting procedures w/ two options: